playlegendold/WorldEditLab/README.md

 <!-- GETTING STARTED -->

-## Getting Started
+## Getting started

 To use WorldEditLab itself you only need to start a docker container.
 Of course, more complex setups can also be built in Kubernetes or similar environments.
-A helmet chart is currently still in the works.
+A helm chart is currently still in the works.

 ### Usage with docker-compose